dddiaz/dddiaz.com/content/post/glucose-datascience/index.md

 the model isn't over fitting for features I don't intend, but for a first pass, this seems like a great start.
 I also want to explore techniques for improving my model as it is pretty rudimentary and how might I possibly predict workout type!

-Also, a quick not on lessons learned, wow data wrangling takes a lot more time than I expected.
+Also, a quick note on lessons learned, wow data wrangling takes a lot more time than I expected.
 Also, domain knowledge seems pretty critical to do the above data wrangling.

 Anyways, this is my first attempt at using machine learning on a real world problem; I am sure it is not perfect,